Egypt is an onion. My biggest takeaway from backpacking Egypt twice in 5 years is that Egypt is an onion.

 6. Learn to count: In Arabic, a diamond is 0, a zero is 5, and a seven is 6.
 It’s confusing as fuck and Egyptian car plates, bus numbers, and price tags are often in Arabic numerals.
 Memorize it, or carry the translations of the Arabic numerals with you.
 Although, I have to say shopping at the neighbourhood grocery stores without a clue of how much things costs was pretty fun.

-7. Foreigner prices: There are many resort towns that are designed for Europeans, Arabs and upper class Egyptians that charge in Euros/USD.
+7. Foreigner prices: There are many resort towns that are designed for Europeans, Arabs and upper-class Egyptians that charge in Euros/USD.
 If you are a brokeass backpacker like me, avoid areas that have a separate foreigner price quoted in foreign currency because you will probably hate how unnatural, expensive, and touristic the place is.
 In Port Ghalib and Marsa Alam, everything in town – from bottled water to excursions and taxis – are charged in Euros!

 8. Beat the sun: Avoid going in Summer unless you are spending all your time on the beach, or have a fucking high tolerance for sightseeing in 40 degrees cloudless sky.
 It’s doable, but this is desert country and the midday heat burns away some comfort and fun.

 9. Be safe: Security is tight at many places, so don’t be too alarmed to see rifle-toting military men manning the streets, the highways, and important buildings.
-Some roads and areas are off limits to foreigners and require special permission and arrangement for travel, don’t be stupid and pull a stunt that will get yourself shot, because it could happen.
+Some roads and areas are off-limits to foreigners and require special permission and arrangement for travel, don’t be stupid and pull a stunt that will get yourself shot, because it could happen.

 10. Save money: Life is cheaper when you have a student card.
 All admission fees become half price.

 11. Juice up: Drink the mango and sugar cane juice.
+As for what to eat, check out A Little Nomad’s round-up of must-try Egyptian food!

-A note on safety: Don’t drive into the desert alone as the borders to military zones are not clearly marked.
+Don’t drive into the desert alone as the borders to military zones are not clearly marked.
 Trespass and you risk getting into trouble with the military.
 Instead, hire a driver or join a desert tour.
 As a woman, I felt safe walking around town even at night, ironically enough it was only the young kids following me asking for money that made me feel unsafe.
 The touts tailing you can be very daunting as well but they’re most likely not planning to rob you.
 Put on your bitchface and make your NOs clear to make them back away.

-What to wear: Women need not wear a headscarf as it’s quite a liberal country with a sizable non-Muslim community.
+Women need not wear a headscarf as it’s quite a liberal country with a sizable non-Muslim community.
 You will feel more comfortable dressing conservatively (covered shoulders, knee-length parts) when in public transportation and rural towns.
 Tank tops are cool in big cities and tourist sites, and you can wear your skimpiest bikinis at the resorts.

 Lastly, please don’t be an asshole and go climbing the Pyramids, defacing a tomb or destroying an artifact.
 Any one random brick in the Pyramid is older than everyone you know put together, show some damn respect.